rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Obj-Importer.md

 ### Activate Caching

-To increase the loading speed of 3D objects that are loaded multiple times, one can activate caching.
-When using the Cache, objects are stored locally once they are downloaded so that another request of that resource can be answered directly from the local file system.
+To increase the loading speed of 3D objects that are loaded multiple times, one can activate [caching](File-Cache.md).
+When using the cache, objects are stored locally once they are downloaded so that another request of that resource can be answered directly from the local file system.
 To be able to use the File Cache and the ObjImporter together the following name spaces must be included.

 ```[C#]
 using i5.Toolkit.Core.Caching;